bsteciuk/kubernetes.github.io/docs/getting-started-guides/windows/index.md

 ## Known Limitations for Windows Server Containers with v1.9
 Some of these limitations will be addressed by the community in future releases of Kubernetes
+- Shared network namespace (compartment) with multiple Windows Server containers (shared kernel) per pod is only supported on Windows Server 1709 or later
 - Using Secrets and ConfigMaps as volume mounts is not supported
 - The StatefulSet functionality for stateful applications is not supported
 - Horizontal Pod Autoscaling for Windows Server Container pods has not been verified to work end-to-end